You have this new, exciting game.

 Speaking of which, the battery runs around 16 hours without the lights and you can charge up with the micro-USB (wish it was USB-C).

-The Corsair Void Elite headset is may not be the ultimate wireless piece out there, but for its price, it does a fair job.
+The Corsair Void Elite headset may not be the ultimate wireless piece out there, but for its price, it does a good job.

 What To Look At When Choosing Gaming Headsets